jcaw/json-rpc-server.el/README.md

 }
 ```

-This would be encoded into a string and passed to `jrpc-handle`.
+This would be encoded into a string and passed to `json-rpc-server-handle`.
 It will decode a function call similar to the following:

 ```emacs-lisp
 (apply